-However, in view that the forthcoming AGM will be held by electronic means due to the Covid-19 situation, the Company will publish the minutes of the AGM the SGX website within one month after the date of the AGM.
+The Company will record the minutes of general meetings that include substantial and pertinent comments from shareholders relating to the agenda of the meetings and responses from the Board and Management.
+In view that the forthcoming AGM will be held by electronic means, the Company will publish the minutes of the AGM the SGX website within one month after the date of the AGM.